-Adverse economic conditions could result in reduced sales, longer sales cycles, reduced renewal rates, slower adoption of new technologies and increased price competition, which may negatively impact our business.
+Adverse economic conditions have in the past and may in the future result in reduced sales, longer sales cycles, reduced renewal rates, slower adoption of new technologies and increased price competition, any of which could negatively impact our business.

 Our business depends on the overall demand for cloud content management services and on the economic health of our current and prospective customers.
 The United States and other key international economies have experienced cyclical downturns from time to time that have resulted in a significant weakening of the economy, more limited availability of credit, a reduction in business confidence and activity, and other difficulties that may affect the industries to which we sell our services.
-An economic downturn, recession, or uncertainty about economic conditions, including volatility in the credit, equity and foreign exchange markets, inflation, rising interest rates, potential U.S. sovereign default, bank failures and financial instability, ongoing supply chain disruptions, unemployment trends, the adverse effects of pandemics (such as COVID-19) and geopolitical issues, such as the Russian invasion of Ukraine, Hamas-Israel and Russia-Ukraine conflicts, could cause customers to delay or reduce their information technology spending.
-This could result in reduced sales, longer sales cycles, reduced renewal rates, slower adoption of new technologies, and increased price competition.
+An economic downturn, recession, or uncertainty about economic conditions, including volatility in the credit, equity and foreign exchange markets, inflation, rising interest rates, potential United States (U.S.) sovereign default, bank failures and financial instability, ongoing supply chain disruptions, unemployment trends, the adverse effects of pandemics and geopolitical issues, such as the Hamas-Israel and Russia-Ukraine conflicts, could cause customers to delay or reduce their information technology spending.
+This has in the past and may in the future result in reduced sales, longer sales cycles, reduced renewal rates, slower adoption of new technologies, and increased price competition.
 Any of these events would likely have an adverse effect on our business, operating results and financial position.
 Since the second half of our fiscal year 2023, we have seen an impact from additional customer scrutiny being placed on deals due to the economic environment.
 In addition, there can be no assurance that cloud content management and collaboration spending levels will increase following any recovery.